Support

 }

-Once these requests have been sent to the Notecard, your tracker is ready to be deployed.
+Once these requests have been sent to the Notecard, your tracker is ready to be deployed!
 The following two sections provide the specific steps for sending these requests for a standalone or host-controlled tracker.

 note

 The above commands will only work if the Notecard accelerometer is enabled.
-The {"req":"card.restore","delete":true} request enables the accelerometer, or it can be enabled with the following request if previously disabled.
+The accelerometer can be enabled with the following request if previously disabled.

 Configure a Standalone Tracker

-There are times where you simply want to track the location of your Notecard-connected asset and don’t need to gather data from an external sensor, or control how and when your Notecard should track and sync after deployment.
-In these cases, you can configure your Notecard as a standalone tracker by issuing a few requests from a connected computer, connect a battery and deploy it to the asset to be tracked.
+There are times where you simply want to track the location of your Notecard-connected asset and don't need to gather data from an external sensor, or control how and when your Notecard should track and sync after deployment.
+In these cases, you can configure your Notecard as a standalone tracker by issuing a few requests from a connected computer, connect a battery, and deploy it to the asset to be tracked.

 The fastest way to configure the Notecard in this way is with the Notecard CLI, which allows you to connect to a Notecard over USB Serial and issue requests.
 The requests above can be sent individually using the req or play flag, or you can place all of the requests into a file with a json extension and use the setup flag to send them all at once.
 This is a handy approach when configuring multiple trackers for deployment.